lolipalooza/DateMachine-SexMachine/README.md

 - highligh 'save - load - delete' selected option in save menu
 - Create editable Cameras and save them in SaveMachine.sav
 - Better "change animations" system (replace the clickable in only one block 1 2 3 animations by separated buttons).
+- Show in "select pose and place" menu (sexual menu) if is there saved offsets available
+- Make sexual menu selectable from actors having sex state